A Wife – Or Another Mother?

 The thought-to-be-funny statement that “you don’t cook like my mother” may not be too humorous to a new bride (Once I made this insinuation in our marriage, and found how accurately my wife, Susan, could throw a green grape across the table!)

-Other statements beginning with “Mother did it this way” or “In our home we did such and such” usually irritate more than they inform.
+Other statements beginning with “Mother did it this way,” or “In our home we did such and such” usually irritate more than they inform.

 Even though there does appear to be some change in role expectations, it is likely that these comparisons will continue for some time.
-If there are in-law problems they frequently tend to be with the wife and her mother-in-law.
+If there are in-law problems, they frequently tend to be with the wife and her mother-in-law.

 A mother has cooked about 20,000 meals for her son by the time he marries, so she ought to be able to do a better job than a new bride who may have a difficult time boiling water.
-A mother has also become aware of her son’s idiosyncrasies, his preferences, and his expectations during the twenty or so years she has lived with him so she logically is a favored person in his life.
-But some women have been “smothers” rather than “mothers” to their sons, and have so catered to their whims and desires that new brides have a difficult time meeting these expectations.
+A mother has also become aware of her son’s idiosyncrasies, his preferences, and his expectations during the twenty or so years she has lived with him, so she logically is a favored person in his life.
+But some women have been “smothers” rather than “mothers” to their sons and have so catered to their whims and desires that new brides have a difficult time meeting these expectations.

 What further concerned me was that some of the young women in my classes were dating these pampered, “smothered” young men.
 Is there any wonder that the relationship between a wife and her mother-in-law is often strained if the new bride is expected to continue such catering?

 No wife, particularly a recent one, should try to be, or be expected to be like her mother-in-law or anyone else for that matter.
-She has the right to do things her way without constant comparisons being made, and husbands should be careful to minimize the expectations.
+She has the right to do things her way without constant comparisons being made, and husbands should be careful to minimize their expectations.